oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ```

 > This prevents that CSAF documents of a CSAF publisher which have been collected by one CSAF aggregator A are mirrored again on a second CSAF aggregator B. Such cascades are prone to outdated information.
-> If the first aggregator A collects the CSAF documents on best effort and B copies the files from A and announces that this is done weekly, one might assume that B has more recent CSAF documents.
+> If the first aggregator A collects the CSAF documents on best effort and B copies the files from A and announces that this is done weekly, one might assume that B's CSAF documents are more recent.
 However, that is not the case as B's information depends on A.

 ### 7.1.8 Requirement 8: security.txt